Best Umbrella Stroller 2021

 This umbrella stroller review is led by Dr. Juliet Spurrier, our founder and mother of two.
 Dr. Spurrier is a board-certified pediatrician who uses her experience and medical background to help choose products with safety and functionality in mind.
 The team also includes our Senior Review Analyst, Bob Wofford, father of seven.
-Bob has been on the BabyGearLab squad for eight years and has assembled and tested more strollers than potentially anyone on the planet with over 430 stroller reviews under his belt across multiple categories.
-Senior Review Editors, Wendy Schmitz (mom to 2), and Abriah Wofford round out the team with testing and results analysis.
-Wendy has been part of the stroller testing team since 2014 and Abbriah since 2016.
+Bob has been on the BabyGearLab team for 9 years and has single-handedly assembled and tested more strollers than potentially anyone on the planet, with over 435 stroller reviews under his belt across multiple categories.
+Senior Review Editors, Wendy Schmitz (mother of 2), and Abriah Wofford complete the team.
+Wendy has been part of the stroller testing team since 2014 and Abriah since 2016.

-We purchase each selected contender for side-by-side testing in our in-house lab and the real world.
-Each stroller is assembled on-site and put through our tests for weight and folded size, maneuverability, quality, ease of use, and more.
-Then strollers are used by parents in the real world to gather additional information on how they perform on a day-to-day basis.
+We purchase each competitor for hands-on, side-by-side testing in our in-house lab and the real world.
+Each stroller is assembled on-site and put through tests for weight and folded size, maneuverability, quality, ease of use, and more.
+Families then use strollers in the real world to gather additional information on how well they perform during regular life.

 Jump to: How We Tested Umbrella Strollers